nmarzz/nmarzz.github.io/_posts/2021-01-19-awstwitterbot.md

 The Tensorflow developers envisioned this very scenario and they built [Tensorflow lite](https://www.tensorflow.org/lite) specifically as a lightweight version of Tensorflow for edge devices and memory limited applications in general.
 However, (at least at the time I write this) the Tensorflow lite converter does not work with the recurrent GRU unit I have in my model.
 The docs said it did but the GitHub issues page points to it being a known problem.

 The workaround is to store the Tensorflow library in AWS Elastic File System (EFS).
-It is a little overkill but it works.
+The full Tensorflow library is a little overkill but it works.
 In this post I'll go over:

 - How to create a Lambda function
 - How to store Tensorflow (or any package) in EFS